 Child Safety Awareness

 Every year, too many children die from easily preventable causes.
-The department is committed to help increase everyone’s child safety awareness of our most precious cargo as a driver or whenever around vehicles.
+DHSMV is committed to help increase everyone’s child safety awareness of our most precious cargo as a driver or whenever around vehicles.

 On this webpage, you will find information about occupant protection and proper seat restraints, preventing child heatstroke in cars and safety in and around school zones and school buses.
 At the bottom of the page, you will find more resources such as handouts and useful videos.